sriramkrish68/notes-from-youtube-video/README.md

-# 📹 YouTube Notes Maker and Video ANAlyzer
+# 📹 YouTube Notes Maker and Video Analyzer

 Welcome to the **YouTube Notes Maker** project!
 This tool enables you to extract and summarize YouTube video transcripts, analyze sentiments, identify key topics, and highlight important moments from videos.
 It also provides downloadable summaries and visualizations for a comprehensive overview of the video content.